hikari-py/hikari/README.md

 - `python -OO bot.py` - second level optimisation - more features (**including
     all docstrings**) will be removed from the loaded code at runtime.

+**A minimum of first level of optimizations** is recommended when running bots in a production environment.

 ### `hikari[speedups]`

-If you have a C compiler (Microsoft VC++ Redistributable 14.0 or newer, or a modern copy of GCC/G++, Clang, etc), you can install hikari using `pip install -U hikari[speedups]`.
+If you have a C compiler (Microsoft VC++ Redistributable 14.0 or newer, or a modern copy of GCC/G++, Clang, etc), you can install Hikari using `pip install -U hikari[speedups]`.
 This will install `aiodns`, `cchardet`, `Brotli` and `ciso8601`, which will provide you with a small performance boost.